Why study Community Planning?

 - Professional resume

-- Results of a standardized test such as the GRE, the GMAT, the LSAT or the MCAT, with the GRE strongly preferred
+- Results of a standardized test such as the GRE, the GMAT, the LSAT or the MCAT, with the GRE strongly preferred.
+However, for fall 2021 admission, the results of a standardized test will not be required

 - Unofficial Transcript (to be uploaded with online application).
 Upon acceptance to the program, official transcripts, stating an undergraduate degree was conferred, must be sent to the Graduate School.
 (For International Students: Transcripts must be translated to English)